theappbusiness/accessibility-guidelines/README.md

 * When an interactive element has a visible label, make sure that the element's accessible name matches (or at least includes) what's on the label.
 [More about 2.5.3]()

+* [Visible name included in name in code:]() When an interactive element has a visible label, make sure that the element's accessible name matches (or at least includes) what's on the label.

+* [Name in code includes visible name:]() When an interactive element has a visible label (like a button or text input field), make sure that the element's accessible name matches (or at least includes) what's on the label.

 * If a feature uses shaking or tilting, make sure that it can also be activated in another way.
 And that responses to these motions can be turned off.
 [More about 2.5.4]()

 ### 3. Easy to understand